 The Kenyan diaspora is a major contributor to the economy of the country.
 The Central Bank of Kenya reports that 2014 over 1.4 billion USD was remitted through money transfers to Kenya from the diaspora abroad.
 This figure is low given other, informal means of remitting monies to Kenya.
 The main sources of these remittances were diaspora in North America (55%) and Europe (27%).
 Recipients of remittances use the funds mostly for food purchases, homes (including construction, rental, and renovations), education, land purchases, and health, with fewer using the money for business or investments.
-138

-Poverty, lack of development, and lack of opportunities in rural areas are key drivers of out-migration.
+Poverty, lack of development, and lack of opportunities in rural areas are key drivers of outmigration.
 Migration has a significant impact in certain sectors, for example in the health sector where a sizeable portion of health professionals emigrate.
 Youth are more heavily affected by unemployment: as of 2009, 15.8 per cent of youth aged 15 to 19 and 13.1 per cent of youth ages 20 to 24 were unemployed, compared to the overall unemployment rate of 8.6 per cent.
 Youth unemployment is likely a key driver or rural-urban migration and of youth emigration.
-The Government of Kenya's Youth Employment Scheme Abroad aims to match Kenyan youth to employment opportunities abroad; between 2008 and 2013, 13,535 youth went abroad for employment under this scheme.
+The Government of Kenya's Youth Employment Scheme Abroad aims to match Kenyan youth to employment under this scheme.